 Pin 3 -> Left out

 Pin 4 -> Right in

 Pin 5 -> Right out

-DIN connections are no longer used for audio connections, with all modern Hi-Fi equipment having moved to using the RCA Phono pair as the connecting lead.
+DIN connections are no longer used for audio connections – all modern Hi-Fi equipment having moved to the RCA Phono pair as the connecting lead.
 However, Leads Direct can supply a wide range of Custom Leads to suit your audio connection requirements.
-Our friendly team will help you to determine your needs if required.
+Our friendly team will help you to determine your needs as required.

 Our Standard and Oxygen Free Midi leads and cables are manufactured using this pin layout.
-Note that a few Midi products use one or two additional pins for their own purposes, and which case you should use a Standard 5 pin DIN pinout instead.
+Note that a few Midi products use one or two additional pins for their own purposes: in which case you should use a Standard 5-pin DIN pin out instead.
 There is no problem with having the extra connections if they are unused.

-DIN 41612 standard describes multipin connectors that are often used as ‘backplane’ connectors, provding data transport between network equipment, such as routers and switches.
+DIN 41612 standard describes multi-pin connectors that are often used as ‘backplane’ connectors, providing data transport between network equipment such as routers and switches.

 Leads Direct makes great efforts to provide accurate and complete information.
 However, portions of the information contained in this website and any documents viewed on it or downloaded from it may be incorrect or not current.
 Any errors or omissions should be reported for investigation and correction.
 The information provided in any documents whether on our website or otherwise is provided "as is."
 No warranty of any kind, implied, expressed, or statutory, including but not limited to the warranties of non-infringement of third party rights, title, merchantability, fitness for a particular purpose, and freedom from computer virus, is given.